|Nutritional Guidelines (per serving)|

 - 2 large tomatoes (cut into 1-inch cubes)

-- 1 tsp red chili powder (use less for less spicy)
+- 1 teaspoon red chili powder (use less for less spicy)

 - Salt to taste